 How does your health insurance plan compare to the college-sponsored Blue Cross Blue Shield plan?

-Download a health insurance Comparison Chart 2020-21 to determine which plan may be best.
+Download a health insurance 2021-2022 Plan Comparison Worksheet (pdf) to determine which plan may be best.

 If you choose to waive the Student Health Insurance plan offered by Wheaton, you are strongly encouraged to check with your insurance company to confirm that your plan provides in-network and out-of-network coverage for: